abtion/guidelines/career/product_manager_career_ladder.md

 -   Knows the difference between programming languages and why some are better for solving different issues.

 -   Comfortable talking to developers about technology.
-When the PM doesn’t understand, s/he asks and learns.
+When the PM doesn’t understand, they ask and learns.